 In 1973 Maiga opened his first studio in Bamako.
 The period following independence from France experienced a great sense of freedom and confidence combined with economic expansion.
 European and American fashions became readily available to a Malian audience and energised local culture.
 Maiga constructed each image using a mixture of carefully chosen props, costume and painted backgrounds, giving them a new graphic intensity with black and white film.
 His subjects would dress like their idols and a specific film or look would dictate the way they wore their jackets or held their cigarettes.
 These unique images reflect both his client's social identity within the community and their enthusiastic embrace of modernity.

 As well as forming an outstanding record of Malian society, Maiga engages his subjects in a style recalled by contemporary artists such as Rineke Djikstra.
-While his precursor Seydou Keita and contemporary Malick Sidibe have achieved international recognition by museums, collectors and publishers worldwide, Maiga's archive of negatives has only just come to light.
+While his precursor Seydou Keita and contemporary Malick Sidibe have achieved international recognition by museums, collectors and publishers worldwide, Maiga's archive of negatives has only recently come to light.
 His work has been exhibited at the Camden Arts Centre, London, and the Mate - Museo Mario Testino, Peru.
 Aqcuisitions have been made by the Victoria & Albert Museum, UK, and the Smith College Museum of Art, USA.